Caleb-Stripes/pets-amok/README.md

 Review that all methods have correct visibility modifiers

 Code in an over-all health variable based on the other statistics of the animals

-Revise or Code dogWalk method to decrease chance to soil cage and increase happiness (this will use iterable/iterator)

 Code oiling and charging methods for robotic pets